 A hate crime is defined as any criminal act committed against another due to their race, nationality, gender, religion, sexual orientation, or disability.
 A hate crime can also be committed towards someone's property, such as a house or church.
 It is one of the most serious felony crimes one can commit, and the penalties for a conviction can be very severe.

 Hate crimes typically encompass acts such as physical acts of violence, threats or intimidation, or robbery.
 They are usually committed by strangers who identify a person as belonging to a particular group that they view in some negative way.
-The outcomes of a hate crime that can result in charges being brought against the offender include:

 - Any act which results in physical injury

 - Any form of threat of violence which can be carried out

 - Any act which leads to destructive property damage

 If you have been arrested for a hate crime, it is imperative you contact a Fort Worth hate crime defense lawyer who can examine the charges against you and provide you with qualified legal help in your case.

 Being convicted of a hate crime can bring considerable penalties that affect one's life adversely for a very long time.
 An individual can face substantial fines, loss of employment, and even jail time.
 If you are facing hate crime charges, then you deserve a fair and thorough trial in which all the facts are examined, and an experienced attorney can ensure that that is the case.
 Alband, Lane & Balderama has successfully defended many clients in their criminal cases, and we can assist you if you have been arrested for a hate crime.